 The course is hosted on a Microsoft Teams digital platform – the attendees will be able to interact with the speakers and ask questions, raise comments and respond to MCQs.

-The course comprises of 3 sessions (3 and a half hours each) offered over 3 days.
+The course comprises of 3 sessions (3 hours each) offered over 3 days.
 Lectures alternate with case-based learning (small groups teaching).
 The attendees are encouraged to participate to the live lectures, but they would be able to access the recordings for up to 4 weeks from the end of the live course.
 A certificate of attendance from St George’s University will be issued at the end of the course.

 After this course, participants will be able to: